DBP008/Docker-iSyntax2TIFF/README.md

 # Docker-iSyntax2TIFF

+<ins> ONLY FOR RESEARCH PURPOSES.
+It employes Philips SDK: </ins>
+© Koninklijke Philips N.V.2021.All rights are reserved.

 This repository contains the Dockerfile and scripts necessary to build an environment for converting Philips' iSyntax files to TIFF format.

 ## Requirements